Bioconductor/BBS/Doc/GPU-enabled-builds.md

 ### 5.5 Set up the cronjob

-For the cronjob, we same docker command.
+For the cronjob, we use the same docker command.
 In the example below, we start and stop the container; however, it may not be necessary.

     40 03,09,15,21 * * * docker start bbscontainer